SEIR-7-06/recipe-app-components/README.md

-## Recipes App - Set Up Components
+## Recipes App: Set Up Components

-For this code-along activity we are going to be building an app to help users keep track of their recipes.
-The user will be able to browse recipes by categories, such as breakfast, lunch, and dinner, and create recipes of their own.
+For this code-along activity we are going to build an app to help users keep track of their recipes.
+The user will be able to browse recipes by categories, such as breakfast, lunch, and dinner.

 When we are finished today, it will look something like this.
 Refer back to this screen shot often as we work through the code along activity.
 It helps to keep a visual representation of what we are building in your head.